Saydulayev/Saydulayev/README.md

 # Hi, I'm Akhmed!

 ## About Me
-I am a self-taught iOS developer with expertise in Swift and SwiftUI.
+I am iOS developer with expertise in Swift and SwiftUI.
 Through online courses, I honed my skills and now have hands-on experience in developing iOS applications.
 I'm proud to have built and published an app for Umra on the App Store, which is continuously evolving.

 ## Key Skills
 - **Swift & SwiftUI**: Proficient in writing clean and efficient code using Swift and creating captivating user interfaces with SwiftUI.